mitre/heimdall-lite-1.0/docs/README.md

 ## Results Summary

-Easy to read and concise evaluation results
+Easily see how many controls passed and failed.
+Click on the donut charts to filter the controls by status and severity.
 ![An image](/Results_summary.png)

 ## NIST Coverage Map

-Graphically view InSpec results
+Graphically view InSpec results and use the treemap or datatable to navigate through your controls.
 ![Coverage](/Nist_coverage.png)

-## Inspec Results Details
+## Filter InSpec evaluations.

-Compare and filter InSpec evaluations using Heimdall
+Click on a control to detect which tests passed or failed, or see its details and code.
 ![Results](/Results_List.png)